awsdocs/aws-control-tower-guide/doc_source/lifecycle-events.md

 }
 ```

-## `DisableGuardrail`<a name="disable-guardrail"></a>
+## `DisableGuardrail`<a name="disable-control"></a>

-This lifecycle event records whether AWS Control Tower successfully disabled a guardrail on an OU that is being managed by AWS Control Tower\.
+This lifecycle event records whether AWS Control Tower successfully disabled a control on an OU that is being managed by AWS Control Tower\.
 This event corresponds to the AWS Control Tower `DisableGuardrail` CloudTrail event\.
-The lifecycle event log includes the `guardrailId` and `guardrailBehavior` of the guardrail, and the `organizationalUnitName` and `organizationalUnitId` of the OU on which the guardrail is disabled\.
+The lifecycle event log includes the `guardrailId` and `guardrailBehavior` of the control, and the `organizationalUnitName` and `organizationalUnitId` of the OU on which the control is disabled\.

 ```
 {